Conjugation and declension of "contrast" in English

 Conditional Perfect Continuous

-I would have been contrasting
+I wouldn't have been contrastingyou wouldn't have been contrasting

-he/she/it would have been contrasting
+he/she/it wouldn't have been contrasting

-we would have been contrasting
+we wouldn't have been contrasting

-you would have been contrasting
+you wouldn't have been contrasting

-they would have been contrasting
+they wouldn't have been contrasting

 Participles